-Liam is an architect, a lecturer in Architectural Design, Director of the Master of Architecture programme at ESALA, and a doctoral candidate in Architecture by Design.
+Liam is an architect, a lecturer in Architectural Design and a doctoral candidate in Architecture by Design.
 He studied at the University of Edinburgh, and at the Architectural Association, London, before going on to practice in Edinburgh, London and New York.
 He has experience working on projects in the UK, USA, Russia and UAE, and prior to becoming a lecturer, spent 5 years with Malcolm Fraser Architects, leading and assisting on projects at all stages of the design process.
 He has received a number of awards for his academic and professional design work, including commendations from ArchiPrix, the Urban Studies and Architecture Institute New York, and the Edinburgh Architecture Association.
 In 2012 he was selected to exhibit in the British Pavilion at the Venice Biennale.

 He has been a staff member at ESALA since 2008, where he leads or contributes to courses in design, theory, and professional studies.
 His principal teaching and research interests concern the relation between architectural design practice and its governmental frameworks.
 He has run a series of research-led design studios studying the architecture of a range of regulatory requirements, from Domestic Standards to Environmental Impact Assessment.
 He is currently engaged in PhD research, supervised by Dr. Dorian Wiszniewski and Prof. Mark Dorrian, conducting a by-design study of the effects and side-effects of the Scottish Building Standards.